 This insurance protection covers all accidents that occur during your leisure time, internships and whilst preparing for examinations outside of the university.
 It also covers accidents at work, even for student trainees, for which the German Social Code (“Sozialgesetzbuch”) Book VII states that your employer’s liability association must bear responsibility, provided this job is a mandatory part of your studies.
 It applies worldwide and around the clock.

-Should you have an accident and wish to make a claim against this insurance, seek medical attention and contact our Social Counselling Team immediately.
+Should you have an accident and wish to claim insurance coverage, first of all seek medical attention and contact our Social Counselling Service immediately.

 Sums insured for consequential damages:

 - in case of disability (225% progression) – €56,000

 - in case of total and permanent disability (100% disability) – €126,000

 - in case of rescue costs – up to €5,000

 - in case of cosmetic operations – up to €5,000